Telestosatt/openvpn-client-docker/README.md

 See the [Compose file](docker-compose.yml) in this repository for example usage of passing proxy credentials as Docker secrets.

 ### VPN Authentication
-To provide the VPN user and password credentials, create a file called `passfile` in the config folder being mounted, right next to the vpn .conf (or .ovpn) file.
+To provide the VPN user and password credentials, create a file called `auth.txt` in the config folder being mounted, right next to the vpn .conf (or .ovpn) file.

 In the passfile, enter the username in the first line and password in the second line.
 For example:
 ```